-The Unique Selling Proposition, or Unique Selling Point or Unique Selling Position Statement or simply USP, is the factor or benefit that makes your product different from (and better than) other equivalent products on the market.
+The unique selling proposition (or unique selling point or unique selling position statement) or USP is the factor or benefit that makes your product different from (and better than) other equivalent products on the market.
 Identifying your USP takes quite a bit of time and research, but without the research, you are selling just another commodity.
-Here are some tips on how to find your USP.
+Below are some tips on how to find your USP.

 The moment of truth comes when you settle on one single area of strength and turn that into a USP.
 This must be a quality that is important to your customers.
 If you’re proud of offering your product in 50 subtly different shades of green, but your customers can’t tell the difference, that’s not a good choice for your USP.
 Ideally, your choice should also be a feature or quality that will be both memorable and difficult for someone else to copy.

 Once you’ve picked your USP, it’s time to share it with your prospects.
 If you use Powerpoint slides in your presentation, add a tagline about your USP and include it on at least the first and last slides.
-Add the same tagline to your email signature and (if you use them) social media marketing accounts.
+Add the same tagline to your email signature and social media marketing accounts (if you use them).
 And work your USP prominently into both your cold call pattern and your main sales pitch.